T1taniumF0rge-Industries-Inc/Software/.github/faq.md

 ### What is the point?

 Some people don't want to pay Microsoft for a Windows key, and generally except for Office there isn't much use in tools like MAS or DAZ because modern Windows versions have very few limitations if you don't activate Windows.
 However in older versions like Windows 7 and Vista, tools like DAZ loader are required because otherwise severe restrictions on the computer are applied.
 Windows 7 is out of support, and Microsoft wants people to get off that OS, so they wouldn't care much if people are pirating Windows 7, especially as if you want to install Windows 7 Ultimate on a computer that originally came with Windows XP Home Edition, then DAZ is the only option (you're not going to pay $120 for an OS that isn't even supported right?).

 > [!CAUTION]
 > Only thing is: NEVER PUT THE DAZ LOADER AND THE SOPHOS ENDPOINT AGENT TOGETHER!
 THEY HAVE GENERATIONAL BEEF!!!

 ### Are they safe?

 Personally, our full team at `Software` have used MAS and DAZ for a long time (2-3 years) and so far we have **never** been hacked or had any sort of computer problems, and for DAZ loader it is especially important since it is hard to find a reliable download link with no viruses, until I found one so I made an installer of it so that now I have a reliable way of downloading DAZ loader to activate my old Windows 7 computer.

+> [!IMPORTANT]
+>
+> The results described above may or may not apply to your hardware, software or environmental (environment in which you use it, such as home, work or IT) configuration, as such you should not interpret these resuls completely literally (rather take it with a grain of salt), but still have re-assurance that the `Software` team doesn't use activation software that's pure malware.

 ### I got fired from my company from using this!